 Besides these treks, you also have a variety of other trekking routes in Nepal.
 Some of these trekking are long ones while some of them are shorter.

-Chisapani Nagarkot trek is a small trekking that can be completed within a week.
+Chisapani Nagarkot trek is small trekking that can be completed within a week.
 This trek takes you to the surrounding hills of Kathmandu.
 You will go to places like Nagarkot, Sundarijal, and Shivapuri National Park where you can have wonderful sunrise views as well as panoramic views of mountains.

 Dhampus Sarangkot trek is another popular short trek in Nepal in the Pokhara region of Nepal.
 Sarangkot is a major attraction for all trekkers as it provides a wonderful sunrise view.
 You will also trek to Ghandruk, which is a picturesque multi-ethnic village popular for a panoramic view of the mountains.